 Here, we take a look at a few of the best bait options for trapping rats:

-One bait option that is growing in popularity is the chocolate formula lure.
+One bait option that is growing in popularity is the chocolate or nut butter formula lure.
 The lures have been scientifically developed to attract rats for a full month, and they are designed to remain stable in all weather conditions.
 That means you don’t have to check or re-bait your traps as often as most other options.
 Plus, they’re a non-toxic option, which means they’re safe around pets and birds.